Aurametrix/Alg-G/README.md

 vet         run go tool vet on packages

 Use "go help [command]" for more information about a command.

 ======

 Examples of syntax:
 a + b => a.Add(b)
 b*b - 4 * a * c => b.Mul(b).Sub(big.NewInt(4).Mul(a).Mul(c))
 Go is a good choice for Python and Ruby developers for easier higher concurrency, trading some flexibility, ambiguousness, or dynamism for better performance & safer code.
 Go is more productive and maintainable than Lisp, but for many it's less "fun"

+Go’s structs and pointers are very similar to C, the main difference is that pointer arithmetic is illegal.

+    type Mat4 [16]float32

+    type Entity struct {
+      Id        uint32
+      Transform Mat4
+      Mesh      *gfx.Mesh
+    }

 Go Playground
 http://play.golang.org/